CommodoreApples/CommodoreApples/README.md

 Tools: Git/Github, Visual Studio Code, Replit, Godot

 🚧 Currently Working On
-Video Game: Small video game passion project with a couple friends.
+Video Game: Small video game passion project with a couple of friends.
 Dungeons and Dragons Discord Bot: Helping manage D&D sessions with it.

 📫 How to reach me